(Please email me for more details.)

-- Ph.D. candidate in Engineering Mechanics, experienced in analyzing the health state and future degradation of fiber reinforced composites.
-Specialize in the mechanics, damage evolution and non-destructive evaluation of anisotropic materials.
+- Ph.D. in Engineering Mechanics, specializing in the NDE, damage evolution and wave mechanics of anisotropic materials.
+Experienced in analyzing the health and future degradation of fiber reinforced composites.

-- Extensively experienced in performing predictive data modeling, analysis and interpretation for automotive safety research at the Virginia Tech Transportation Institute (VTTI), one of USA’s premier transportation research centers.
+- Extensive experience in data and statistical analysis applications in automotive safety research at the Virginia Tech Transportation Institute (VTTI), USA’s premier transportation research center.

 Virginia Tech, Blacksburg, VA.